SiddhantJaiswal-0125/SiddhantJaiswal-0125/README.md

 I am Siddhant Jaiswal.
-I am from Ranchi, Jharkhand and currently doing my B.Tech from Siksha O Anusandhan  University, Bhubaneswar 🏫.
+I am from Ranchi, Jharkhand and Graduated from Siksha O Anusandhan  University, Bhubaneswar 🏫 with a Major on CSE - Btech.
 -  I am currently working as a **Product Specialist Trainee at Informatica**.
 - Previously worked as   **SDE Intern at Pocket FM**, and **OneGST as Flutter Developer** and
 - at **Samsung Research Institute Bangalore as R&D Intern**.